phillipshub/optimized-processing-conditional-logic-FindPrime/README.md

 This program is a simple example of optimization through order of processing conditional logic.
 Using the task of determining if a number is prime, I will express the meaning of optimization through order of processing.

-You may get right to reading the example code extracted from the program if you like.
+You may read the example code extracted from the program if you like.
+I recommend reading the comments in bool findPrime() personally in main.cpp for a more structured view.

 /*Crash course for the curious before taking a closer look at process logic.
 Conditional expressions must evaluate as true for logical statements to be